Trump says next meeting with North Korea's Kim likely in early 2019

-ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump said Saturday he thinks he will next meet North Korean leader Kim Jong Un in January or February and that three sites for the meeting are under consideration.
+ABOARD AIR FORCE ONE, Dec 1 (Reuters) - U.S. President Donald Trump said Saturday he thinks he will next meet North Korean leader Kim Jong Un in January or February and that three sites for the meeting are under consideration.

 Trump told reporters aboard Air Force One on his return from Argentina he thinks the meeting will be in early 2019.